Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v1.1.0
+    * Adding support for versioning through use of the `static address = '/v2/#name'` property (#name is special and will use the default service name)
+    * Adding support to override the service name (address) through `static address = '/path/v2/customName'`
+    * Adding support to use annotation driven service configuration via `@GrailsCxfEndpoint(...)` instead of several static properties in the class
+    * Added a crap-ton of new specs to test these scenarios

 * v1.0.8
     * No logical code changes, code cleanup and removal of unused items - thanks @burtbeckwith